maglet/R-gaussi/_episodes/01-rstudio-intro.md

 Any time you hit return and the R session shows a "+" instead of a ">", it means it's waiting for you to complete the command.
-If you want to cancel a command you can simply hit "Esc" and RStudio will give you back the ">" prompt.
+If you want to cancel a command you can simply hit `Esc` and RStudio will give you back the ">" prompt.

-> ## Tip: Cancelling commands
->
-> If you're using R from the commandline instead of from within RStudio,
-> you need to use `Ctrl+C` instead of `Esc` to cancel the command.
-This
-> applies to Mac users as well!
->
-> Cancelling a command isn't only useful for killing incomplete commands:
-> you can also use it to tell R to stop running code (for example if it's
-> taking much longer than you expect), or to get rid of the code you're
-> currently writing.
->
-{: .callout}

 When using R as a calculator, the order of operations is the same as you would have learned back in school.